achar007/terraform-import/README.md

    ```bash
    terraform apply
    ```
 3. After a successful import, **remove the import block** from your configuration.
+4. **If you used `terraform plan --generate-config-out=demo.tf`, move the generated resource block from `demo.tf` to `main.tf` to keep your configuration organized.**
-Keep the resource block to manage the resource going forward.
+5. Keep the resource block in `main.tf` to manage the resource going forward.

 #### **Old Method: Using the CLI Command**
 1. Your `main.tf` should contain only the resource block (no import block):